 Step 1 – Enter Sender’s Information

-Provide the full name and current address of the sender, the landlord, or the rental property management company.
+Provide the sender’s full name and current address (the landlord or the rental property management company).

 Write the date of the application approval letter.